dave2000sang/Youtube-Search-Scraper/README.md

 # Youtube-Search-Scraper
 - YouTube search scraper from www.youtube.com.
-- User enters search item on the web page (running on localhost) which is connected to a node.js server (by Express API) and then POST requests a background python script that finally scrapes the web-site generated from the user input.
+- User enters search item on the web page (running on localhost) which is connected to a node.js server (by Express web framework) and then POST requests a background python script that finally scrapes the web-site generated from the user input.
 - Outputs a .csv file containing Names of all YouTube videos and their corresponding links